pkitazos/spa/docs/dev/project-form.md

 ### Form Initialisation Schema (`ProjectFormInitialisationDTO`)

-Data needed to populate and render the form, including available options and current project data for editing.

-- flags
-- tags
-- student ids
-- supervisor ids
+This schema defines the data structure for the form's initialisation.
+It contains all the information required to render the component, including the available options for selection fields and the current project data for editing.
+It provides the complete Flag and Tag objects for the selection controls, a full list of student IDs to allow a project to be marked as 'student-defined', and a list of all supervisors to enable project assignment by an administrator.

 ### Form Internal State Schema (`ProjectFormInternalStateDTO`)